 The oil that you should choose for your hair really depends on what problem you’re looking to remedy with the treatment.
 Here is a list of oils and the benefits of using them:

-- Avocado oil – Dry and frizzy hair are no longer a problem after using this oil, as it is very demulcent and soothing.
+- Avocado oil – Dry and frizzy hair are no longer a problem after using this oil, as its very demulcent and soothing.

-- Argon – Organically stimulates your hair and strengthens it, protecting against further damage.
+- Argan Oil – Organically stimulates your hair and strengthens it, protecting against further damage.

 - Caster oil – Anyone who has done the oil cleansing technique found out that caster has some drying capacities.
 If you’re someone with really oily hair, then this option is for you.
 Also, if you have thin or easily breakable hair, caster adds strength to it.